Police, Capitol Hill and BLM: a

 were fighting to stop a numerically superior force, not coddling those

-trying to get in because they were mostly white.
+trying to get in, and doing so because they were mostly white.

 While Reid was